 HUD’s Choice Neighborhoods program leverages “significant public and private dollars to support locally driven strategies that address housing through a comprehensive approach to neighborhood transformation.”
 What does that mean for you?

-That means that in certain, mostly low-income neighborhoods, HUD is trying revitalize neighborhoods by providing more desirable places for students to live.
+That means that HUD is trying to revitalize neighborhoods in certain, mostly low-income neighborhoods by providing more desirable places for students to live.

 Vouchers & Programs for College Students